This is it. The official kick-off of the 2015 award programs!

 Whether you built your brand from scratch or revamped it this past year, we want to hear about it!
-Share with us how you crafted your new identity and positioned your brand to stand out among your competitors.
+Explain how you crafted your new identity and marketed your brand to stand out among your competitors.
+Share stats that prove branding or re-branding was a resounding success.
 If this is a re-brand, please share before-and-after samples and let us know the strategy behind your change.

 - Cause-Related Marketing

-Did you use your PR superpowers to raise awareness, spread vital information, or rally action for a cause?
-Show us how you've promoted a cause using clever and engaging PR.
-Whether you used traditional tactics such as PSAs and op-eds or started a virtual firestorm with hashtags or viral video, we want to salute you.
+How did you raise awareness, spread vital information, or rally action for a cause?
+Show us how you've promoted a cause with clever, passionate and engaging PR.
+Did you rely on traditional tactics such as PSAs and op-eds?
+Or did you start a virtual firestorm with hashtags or viral video?
+Tell us how you did it.

 - Community Relations Campaign

-Did you take a particular community service initiative under your wing?
-We want to see everything you produced: newspaper and magazine ads, posters, white papers, op-eds, letters to the editor, radio and TV advertising, direct mailings—all of it.
-Don’t forget results!
+How did you take a community service initiative from idea to reality?
+We want to see everything you produced: newspaper and magazine ads, posters, white papers, op-eds, letters to the editor, radio and TV advertising, direct mailings - all of it.
+Don't forget results!